X-Rays Reveal Temperament of Possible Planet-Hosting Stars

-Although it is not certain why older stars settle down relatively quickly, astronomers have ideas they are exploring.
 One possibility is that the decrease in rate of spin of the older stars occurs more quickly than it does for the younger stars.
 Another possibility is that the X-ray brightness declines more quickly with time for older, more slowly rotating stars than it does for younger stars.

 A paper describing these results has been accepted for publication in the Monthly Notices of the Royal Astronomical Society, and is available online.
 The other co-authors are Victor Silva Aguirre from Aarhus University in Denmark and Scott Wolk from CfA.

 NASA's Marshall Space Flight Center in Huntsville, Alabama, manages the Chandra program for NASA's Science Mission Directorate in Washington.
 The Smithsonian Astrophysical Observatory in Cambridge, Massachusetts, controls Chandra's science and flight operations.

 NASA researchers say they have passed a major milestone in their quest to mature more powerful tools for directly detecting and analyzing the atmospheres of giant planets outside the solar system - one of the observational goals of NASA's proposed Wide-Field Infrared Space Telescope, also known as WFIRST.
 In tests conducted at the High-Contrast Imaging Testbed at NASA's Jet Propulsion Labo ... read more